computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Instagram/readme.md

 ### Partitioning based on PhotoID

-- Generate unique PhotoIDs first and the find a shard number using `PhotoID % 10`.
+- Generate unique PhotoIDs first and then find a shard number using `PhotoID % 10`.
 - Using this mechanism we would not have to append ShardID with PhotoID, as PhotoID itself will be unique.
 - Generating PhotoIDs
   - Dedicate a separate database instance to generate auto-incrementing IDs.